Tumbleweeds plague drought-stricken American West

 The weeds also pose a fire hazard, Garcia said, because the dried-out plants are highly flammable and can ignite quickly if they come in contact with heated farm equipment.

-Earlier this month, a prescribed burning operation to thin out vegetation at a wildlife refuge north of Denver quickly got out of control when scores of tumbleweeds were swept up in the flames.

-The "fire whirl" was doused by firefighters already on the scene, but only after nearly 2 acres had been blackened, according to the U.S. Fish and Wildlife Service.

-Irrigation canals clogged by tumbleweeds will need to be cleared before water can begin to flow to area farms and ranches this spring, Garcia added.
+Irrigation canals clogged by tumbleweeds will need to be cleared before water can begin to flow to area farms and ranches this spring, she added.

 To combat the infestation, Garcia said her organization has formed a task force to come up with solutions that include lobbying federal and state governments for special funding.